 Choosing to wear a brace as an adult is an entirely different experience than having to wear a scoliosis brace as an adolescent.
 Adults are at liberty to use the brace at their discretion and most wear it on a part-time basis.
 Several patients report that having the brace has helped reduce pain during everyday activities (while doing chores, sitting/standing for long periods, etc.).
 Many of our adult patients have opted to use the brace in conjunction with Schroth exercise for a dual-pronged approach to counteract progression.
 Read more about adult bracing from our Scoliosis 3DC Blog.

-We’ve treated a variety of adults with all types of circumstances–from adults who were treated for scoliosis in their teenage years, patients disabled from pain, to a woman in her sixties who previously never knew she had scoliosis.
+We’ve treated a variety of adults with all types of circumstances–from adults who were treated for scoliosis in their teenage years, patients disabled from pain, adults with very severe curves and a woman in her sixties who previously never knew she had scoliosis.
 If you’ve experienced it, it’s likely we’ve heard about it.
-If you are interested in learning more about our treatments please contact us.
+If you are interested in learning more about our scoliosis treatments for adults please contact us.